coloroco/l4fame-build-container/README.md

 At the top level will be all the packages and a directory called "logs".
 Under logs is one file per built package, making it easy to troubleshoot build problems.
-There is also a file named "1stlog", a global catchall for builder.bash flow.
-These files are only created if builder.bash was enabled for AMD, ie, suppressamd=false.
+There is also a file named "00_mainloop.log", a global catchall for builder.bash flow.
+These files are only created if builder.bash was enabled for AMD (the default).

-If you have enabled builder.bash for ARM, you'll see a another directory under theDebs, "arm64".
+If you have enabled builder.bash for ARM (the default), you'll see a another directory under theDebs, "arm64".
 Under there is a similar structure: all the debs plus a "log" directory with multiple files as described above.